A works council election: what now?

 • a complaints procedure.

-For the elections, candidate lists can be submitted by unions that have members in the company, and employees who are not members of a union or are members of a union that has not put forward candidates.
+For the elections, candidate lists can be submitted by trade unions with members in the company, and employees who are not members of a trade union or are members of a trade union that has not nominated candidates.

 Inform De Horecabond in good time

-If there are works council elections in your company, De Horecabond would like to be informed in good time, so that we can invite our members to stand as candidates through us.
+If there are works council elections in your company, De Horecabond would like to be informed in good time so that we can invite our members to nominate themselves through us.
 You can send an invitation to secretariaat@dehorecabond.nl.
-If you have any questions, simply contact us.
+If you have any questions, please feel free to contact us.

 Eligible to vote vs. Eligible to stand